CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

 3. (2 points) Distribution of users with respect to countries.
 List the top 10 countries with the most users along with their count.
 Order them by count in descending order.

     Since the location data is very messy, we will take the following actions for some of the countries.
-If the location contains:
+If the location contains(case sensitive):
     - either “USA” or “United States” as a substring, convert the country name to: “USA” as a string.
     - either “London” or “United Kingdom” as a substring, convert the country name to: “UK” as a string.
     - if “France” appears as a substring, convert it to the string: “France”.
     - If “India” appears as a substring, convert it to the string: “India”.

     **Omit all NULL values** of locations in the results.
+For other locations (not mentioned in the above list), please keep the names as it is.

     **NOTE**: Only use `SELECT` statements.
 No `UPDATE` statements are required.